PaulStoffregen/teensy41_ethernet/t41ether/README.txt

 etherraw/   UDP additions to Paul's low-level ethernet sketch, hand-crafted UDP
             packets

-lwip/    put this in your sketchbook/libraries/
+lwip/            put this in your sketchbook/libraries/ lwip-ftpd-sd/    put this in your sketchbook/libraries/  for ftpd

 lwip sketches
-  lwip_dns/         demonstrate DNS queries lwip_echosrv/     TCP and UDP echo servers on port 7 lwip_httpd/       lwIP web server using SD lib and microSD lwip_iperf/       TCP iperf(v2) server on port 5001 lwip_mcast/       multicast listener, does one chirp
+  lwip_dns/         demonstrate DNS queries lwip_echosrv/     TCP and UDP echo servers on port 7 lwip_ftpd/        lwIP ftpd server (get/put) using SD lib and lwip-ftpd-sd lib lwip_httpd/       lwIP web server using SD lib and microSD lwip_iperf/       TCP iperf(v2) server on port 5001 lwip_mcast/       multicast listener, does one chirp